 Effective and credible external oversight of the intelligence agencies is crucial for assuring the New Zealand public that those agencies’ powers are being used in accordance with the law and with respect for New Zealanders’ right to privacy.

 There is an inherent tension, however, between the secrecy required for effective intelligence operations (whereby agencies around the world are tasked by their respective, democratically-elected governments with gaining insights that would not otherwise be available), and legitimate public expectations of government agencies’ transparency.
 The goal is to balance these two considerations in a way that provides appropriate levels of security and public assurance.

-The Intelligence and Security Committee (ISC) is a statutory (as distinct from a select) committee of Parliamentarians that has been created to discharge those functions currently carried out in relation to other government departments by select committees.
-It is the parliamentary oversight mechanism for the intelligence agencies, and examines issues of efficacy and efficiency, budgetary matters, and policy settings.
+The Intelligence and Security Committee (ISC) is the Parliamentary oversight committee for the intelligence agencies, and examines issues of efficacy and efficiency, budgetary matters and policy settings.

 Membership of the ISC can be made up of between five and seven members.
 The Prime Minister is required to consult with the Leader of the Opposition before nominating members to the ISC, and requires the Prime Minister and Leader of the Opposition to have regard to the proportional representation of political parties in the House of Representatives when nominating members.

 The Intelligence and Security Act 2017 requires that the Minister responsible for the intelligence and security agencies issue Ministerial Policy Statements in relation to the lawful activities of the agencies that set out any:

 Each Ministerial Policy Statement sets out guiding principles that GCSB must apply when planning and carrying out these activities and identifies internal policies, procedures, consultation and training requirements in relation to each activity.

 Ministerial Policy Statements are published on the New Zealand Intelligence Community website (external link) .